ritvikindupuri/AD-AttackSim/TECHNICAL_DOCUMENTATION.md

 ### `App.tsx`
 - **Role:** The root component of the authenticated application.
 - **Functionality:** Manages the authentication state provided by `AuthContext`.
 It acts as a router, displaying either the `LoginPage`/`SignUpPage` or the main `DashboardPanel` based on user authentication.
-It also manages the visibility of the `SettingsModal`.

 ### `DashboardPanel.tsx`
 - **Role:** The primary stateful component and orchestrator for the main application view.